Therapeutic Deep Tissue Massage

-Therapeutic Bodywork is an invigorating and stimulating massage therapy session which includes relaxation and stress release with an emphasis on circulation, flexibility and assisted stretching through the use of various techniques, including Swedish Massage, Myofascial Release, Positional Therapy, which includes Strain Counterstrain and (MET) or Muscle Energy Techniques, Thai Yoga Bodywork, Reflexology and Zen Shiatsu.
+Therapeutic Deep Tissue Massage is an invigorating and stimulating massage therapy session which includes relaxation and stress release with an emphasis on circulation, flexibility and assisted stretching through the use of various techniques, including Swedish Massage, Myofascial Release, Positional Therapy, which includes Strain Counterstrain and (MET) or Muscle Energy Techniques, Thai Yoga Bodywork, Reflexology and Zen Shiatsu.
 The work is specific and the pressure may be deep and will be adjusted accordingly to the clients specific needs.
 This work promotes balance and restoration of physical and mental energy.

 Swedish Massage Therapy

 Swedish Massage is a relaxing massage therapy session with an emphasis on circulation and general wellness.
 It is generally light to medium pressure, based on the clients specific needs.
 This session is spot specific promoting balance, harmony and homeostasis through structured bodywork and touch.

 Reflexology involves working on reflex areas, also called reflex points.
 These points can be individually stimulated to produce a reaction in the corresponding body part.

 These reflexive points are mirror areas of the various organs and body parts located in the hands, feet and ear’s, which when activated by specific reflexology techniques, have direct effect on the corresponding organ or area of the body.